joelchelliah/multi-timer/README.md

 # Multi-Timer
 > Time all the things!

-A simple way to create up and run multiple timers.
+A simple way to create and run multiple timers.
 Created as an exercise to learning Elm.

 Todo:
 - Support for adding and removing timers.